ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 efforts to define and catalog transport services by describing the interfaces required to add security protocols.
 This survey is not limited to protocols developed within the scope or context of the IETF, and those included represent a superset of features a Transport Services system may need to support.
-Moreover, this document defines a minimal set of security features that a secure transport system should provide.

 --- middle